 Share items from the seller’s disclosure with the inspector.

 A certified inspector will be thoroughly examining the property, its interiors, and exteriors.
 They’ll be checking the structure, testing systems and looking for flaws to determine the real condition of the property.

 This is performed so the buyer will be exposed to lesser risks.
 Rather than taking the seller’s word for it, obtaining an unbiased third-party objective observation is sound advice.
-When the inspector is done, he’ll forward a detailed report to the buyer and list the defects whether major or minor he found in the property.
+When the inspector is done, they’ll forward a detailed report to the you containing the defects (whether major or minor) found at the home.

 The report is a detailed analysis of the home’s condition, usually with photos & videos to accompany the written portion.
-However, keep in mind that they are not technically exhaustive, but they should give you a good idea about the true condition.
+Keep in mind that a home inspection is not technically exhaustive, but it should give you a good idea about the true condition.
 The inspector will also provide feedback to address the issues from their findings.
-Your agent can then arrange a meeting with the seller’s agent and possibly use the results as leverage to request repairs, or renegotiate the property price.
+Your agent can then arrange a meeting with the seller’s agent and possibly use the results as leverage to request repairs or renegotiate the property price.

 As a buyer, you will often have the option to change your mind and walk away from the deal if you find it too much of a hassle, but keep in mind that this is often time-sensitive.
 In some instances, sellers also back out from a negotiation when there are particular repairs they can’t attend to.